quineco/numeraire-sdk/README.md

 ## User Guide

 While integrating with Numéraire program and in general to build a optimal transaction its important to simulate the transactions and to set a proper Compute Unit Price and Limit.
-[Guide](https://solana.com/developers/guides/advanced/how-to-request-optimal-compute) to build Optimal transaction on Solana using @solana-developers/helpers
+[Guide](https://solana.com/developers/guides/advanced/how-to-request-optimal-compute) to build Optimal transaction on Solana using @solana-developers/helpers, or simply use the helper buildOptimalTransaction available in the SDK.

 ## Examples